Knguyen-dev/cs-notes/systems/Concurrency/3_asyncIO.md

 This is called cooperative multitasking, where tasks voluntarily give up control.

 ### Synchronous vs Asynchronous web servers
 - **WSGI:** It handles requests in a blocking manner, so one request per worker thread/process at a time.
 To handle multiple requests concurrently, the WSGI server spawns multiple worker threads, each capable of handling one request at a time.
 So if there were 15 requests made at the same time, it'd spawn 15 threads to handle the situation.
-Since each request blocks a wokrer, WSGI works best when handling CPU-bound tasks (e.g. database queries or calculations).
+Since each request blocks a worker, WSGI works best when handling CPU-bound tasks (e.g. database queries or calculations).
 However it struggles with long-lived connections (e.g. WebSockets, background tasks).
 - **ASGI:** It uses an event loop so that a single worker thread/process could handle multiple requests concurrently.
 If a request involves an async operation (e.g. database IO, external API call), where we'd be waiting, the server will work on another request whilst the former is still idle.
 This type supports WebSockets, background tasks, and the streaming of data.

 #### Relating to threads
 For CPU-heavy workloads, having dedicated worker processes (not just threads) allows each core to focus on one computation-intensive task at a time, making WSGI a natural fit.
 You use that one worker to focus on the CPU intensive task, and I mean as a result it won't take as long.
 I mean it's better than the alternative of trying to context switch wen you have a cpu bound task because well you're probably not going to get that task done in a reasonable amount of time.

 Problem with WSGI: Since each worker blocks while waiting, it cannot handle another request during that time.
 This leads to inefficiency when dealing with many I/O-heavy operations.
-Because we're waiting ALOT, when we could be using our resources to work on something else whilst that waiting is happening.
+Because we're waiting a lot, when we could be using our resources to work on something else whilst that waiting is happening.

 #### When do I use one over another?